ianhussey/ImplicitAssociationTest/README.md

 1. Open the script in RStudio.
 2. Click "Knit", this will run the script, save the processed output, and create a html file record.

+#### Interpretation of D1 scores

+Positive *D*1 scores refer to faster responding on the block where response mappings are shared between trial types 1 & 3 and 2 & 4 (e.g., flowers-positive/insects-negative) than the block where response mappings are shared between trial types 1 & 4 and 2 & 3 (e.g., flowers-negative/insects-positive).

 ## Known issues
 1. If participants get 100% of trials correct throughout the whole task then three incorrect response columns will not be created for that participant.
 This is highly unlikely, and futhermore is not a problem if your data processing workflow merges data files across participants based on column header names (e.g., with R using readr's read.csv) rather than column positions (e.g., a SPSS script using a GET command, or some other R commands which assume equivalent table shapes).